IlariaPilo/accel-align-rmi/README.md

 ```
 The following options are available:
 ```
-  -t  INT   The number of threads to be used.
-Default = all -l  INT   The length of the kmer.
-Default = 32
+  -t  INT   The number of threads to be used [all]
+  -l  INT   The length of the kmer [32]
   -o        Name of the output file
 ```
 ⚠️ The original Accel-Align allows more options, which are not yet supported in the RMI version.